zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_defender/_index.md

     ![Screenshot showing Defender Quick Fix ARM template](./06.png)

-* You can trigger the remediation and selecting: "Recommended: Deploy ASC integrated vulnerability scanner powered by Qualys (included in Microsoft Defender for Cloud for servers)" and clicking on "Remediate 1 resource".
+* You can trigger the remediation and selecting: "Deploy the integrated vulnerability scanner powered by Qualys (included with Microsoft Defender for servers)" and clicking on "Proceed", select the Azure Arc-enabled server and click on "Fix 1 resource".

     ![Screenshot showing triggering of remediation step of Defender](./07.png)